Scrapdragoon/CHOICE/README.md

 You'll find the source code for this application in the Capstone Project GUI folder, so check that out if you'd like to see its inner workings.

 I am currently trying to get the technical documentation hosted here on this site.
+Keep running into a lot of problems....